 VA assigns disability ratings to veterans with service-connected conditions.
 A disability rating is based on how severe the veteran’s condition is and how the disability impairs their earning capacity.
 VA disability ratings range from 0 to 100 percent using VA’s Schedule for Rating Disabilities (VASRD).
 When a veteran has multiple service-connected conditions, each will have its own disability rating, VA combines them together using “VA Math.”
 Importantly, a veteran’s combined disability rating determines the amount of monthly compensation they will receive.

 As mentioned above, VA will assign a disability rating based on the severity of a service-connected condition.
 100 percent is the highest possible schedular disability rating there is.
 There are two ways in which a veteran may be assigned a 100 percent schedular disability rating.
 Either the veteran has one service-connected condition that meets the 100 percent rating criteria specified for that condition, or the veteran has multiple service-connected conditions whose individual disability ratings combine to 100 percent.
-As of December 2019, the compensation rate for a 100 percent VA disability rating for a single individual is $3,106.04.
-However, 100 percent disabled veterans may be entitled to additional benefits as well (see below).
+100 percent disabled veterans may be entitled to additional benefits as well (see below).

 Total Disability Based on Individual Unemployability (TDIU) 100% Benefits

 Total disability based on individual unemployability (TDIU) represents another way in which veterans can be compensated at the 100 percent level.
 Essentially, if veterans are able to prove that they are unable to secure and maintain substantially gainful employment as a result of their service-connected conditions, they may qualify for TDIU benefits.
-Again, TDIU pays the same monthly compensation rate as a 100% VA disability rating, which is currently $3,106.04.
+Again, TDIU pays the same monthly compensation rate as a 100% VA disability rating, which as of December 2020 was $3,146.42.

 VA outlines TDIU regulations under 38 CFR § 4.16, which encompasses subsections (a) and (b).
 Each subsection sets forth the standard by which veterans may meet the requirements for TDIU.
 In order to qualify for TDIU under 38 CFR § 4.16(a), veterans must have: